aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/tab-stop/delete-all-paragraph-tab-stops-in-a-document/_index.md

 ﻿---
-title: "Delete all Paragraph Tab Stops in a Document"
+title: "Delete all paragraph tab stops from a Word document"
-second_title: "Aspose Words Cloud Docs"
 type: docs
 url: /paragraphs/tab-stop/delete-all-paragraph-tab-stops-in-a-document/
-aliases: [/delete-all-paragraph-tab-stops-in-a-document/]
-description: "Delete all paragraph's tab stops from a Word document"
+description: "Delete all paragraph tab stops from a Word document"
 weight: 20
 ---

-Removes paragraph tab stops from the document node.
+Deletes all paragraph tab stops from a Word document.

-## Delete all paragraph's tab stops from Word document REST API
+## Delete all paragraph tab stops from a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|